Can wisdom teeth cause headaches?

 Clients refer to a traditional sample of pain in the head as bruxism, in which people grasp or smooth their teeth.
 This usually happens at night.

 The headache resulting from bruxism is usually a dull ache that surrounds the head or occurs behind the eyes.
-This condition is generally followed by painful teeth and jaw muscles, clicking in the jaw joint, and issues opening and shutting the mouth/can wisdom teeth cause headaches.
+This condition is generally followed by painful teeth and jaw muscles, clicking in the jaw joint, and issues opening and shutting the mouth.

 What you need to know about bruxism

-Untreated tooth infections are extremely seldom the source of a severe, life-threatening condition called cavernous sinus thrombosis, which causes an intense headache, frequently felt behind the eye or on the forehead/can wisdom teeth cause headaches.
+Untreated tooth infections are extremely seldom the source of a severe, life-threatening condition called cavernous sinus thrombosis, which causes an intense headache, frequently felt behind the eye or on the forehead.

 In addition to a painful headache, other signs of massive sinus thrombosis are:

 - High fever